ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gke-multi-arch/_review.md

             - "False"
         correct_answer: 1
         explanation: >
-            Taints and tolerations work together to make sure that application pods are not scheduled on inappropriate nodes
+            Taints and tolerations work together to make sure that application pods are not scheduled on inappropriate nodes.

     - questions:
         question: >